Far-right politics in New Zealand: 21st century

-Foljambe resigned from the National Democrats Party in 2007 and since then the party has been defunct.
+In October 2004, the National Front held a small protest in Wellington to support retaining the current New Zealand flag.
+They were met by an 800-strong counter-demonstration organised by the MultiCultural Aotearoa coalition and driven away.
+According to The New Zealand Herald, National Front leader Kyle Chapman complained the following day of "insufficient police protection".

+In 2009 Chapman established the Right Wing Resistance (RWR), a neo-Nazi skinhead organization.
+The organisation engaged in vigilante street patrols and distributed racist flyers in cities throughout New Zealand.
+During the 2011 New Zealand general election the group disrupted candidate meetings while wearing military-style uniforms.

-Brenton Harrison Tarrant, the Australian-born perpetrator of the Christchurch mosque shootings at Al Noor Mosque and Linwood Islamic Centre in Christchurch, New Zealand, was an admitted fascist who followed eco-fascism and admired Oswald Mosley, the leader of the British fascist organization British Union of Fascists (BUF), who is also quoted in the shooter's manifesto The Great Replacement (named after the French far-right theory of the same name).
+Brenton Harrison Tarrant, the Australian-born perpetrator of the Christchurch mosque shootings at Al Noor Mosque and Linwood Islamic Centre in Christchurch, New Zealand, was an admitted fascist who admired Oswald Mosley, the leader of the British fascist organization British Union of Fascists (BUF), who is also quoted in the shooter's manifesto The Great Replacement (named after the French far-right theory of the same name).

-According to the sociologist Paul Spoonley, some notable far right groups in New Zealand as of 2020 have included the neo-nazi body-builder group Wargus Christi, the White nationalist Dominion Movement and Action Zealandia groups.
+According to the sociologist Paul Spoonley, some notable far right groups in New Zealand as of 2020 have included the neo-Nazi body-builder group Wargus Christi, the White nationalist Dominion Movement and Action Zealandia groups.

 According to a Stuff report, an alleged co-founder of the Dominion Movement was a New Zealand Defence Force soldier named Johann Wolfe, who is facing court martial for sharing information with an undisclosed group.
 Action Zealandia is the successor to the Dominion Movement, which has opposed alleged Chinese political influence in New Zealand, the Global Compact for Migration, and denied the indigeneity of Māori to New Zealand.
 According to Newsroom journalist Marc Daalder, Action Zealandia was linked to at least three potential crimes in March 2020 including a member named Sam Brittenden making an online threat against the Al Noor Mosque in Christchurch, posting a leaked New Zealand Police Financial Intelligence unit document, and alleged plans to start a terror cell and purchase weapons from like-minded groups such as the Atomwaffen Division.

-In August 2021 Critic Te Arohi reported an under-cover investigation of Action Zealandia, including their plans to infiltrate the New Zealand National and New Zealand Social Credit parties and planning to appeal to a broader group of people.
+In August 2021 journalist and politician Elliot Weir of student newspaper Critic Te Ārohi reported an under-cover investigation of Action Zealandia, including their plans to infiltrate the New Zealand National and New Zealand Social Credit parties and plans to appeal to a broader group of people.

+Political experts have said that one reason New Zealand has not seen the growth of a far-right populist party is because the moderate New Zealand First takes the political space that a far right party would naturally have (i.e. anti-immigration policies).